yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 The densly populated YB-ESP32-S3-AMP board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are labeled on both sides of the board.

 ### YB-ESP32-S3-AMP board features in detail:
- - ESP32-S3-WROOM-1-N8R2 module with 8MB Flash, 2MB PSRAM, WiFi PCB antenna
+ - **ESP32-S3-WROOM-1-N8R2** module with 8MB Flash, 2MB PSRAM, WiFi PCB antenna
- - two MAX98357A I2S PCM Class D Amplifiers (left + right audio channel) connected to the ESP32-S3 as follows:
+ - **MAX98357A** I2S PCM Class D Amplifiers (for stereo output) connected to the ESP32-S3 as follows:
    - *GPIO5 - BCLK* (bit clock)
    - *GPIO6 - LRCLK* (frame clock)
    - *GPIO7 - DIN* (digital audio signal)
+ - **screw terminals** for connecting 2 loudspeakers (4...8 Ohm, left + right audio channels)
- - microSD card slot connected to the ESP32-S3 via fast SPI bus *FSPI* as follows:
+ - **microSD** card slot connected to the ESP32-S3 via fast SPI bus *FSPI*:
    - *GPIO10 - SCS* (SPI bus control, chip select
    (this control line is not needed for SD_MMC-lib and available for other usage when solder bridge *SD_CS* is open [default closed])
    - *GPIO11 - MOSI* (SPI bus data communication, SD_MMC calls it *CMD*)
    - *GPIO12 - SCK* (SPI bus clock signal)
    - *GPIO13 - MISO* (SPI bus data communication, SD_MMC calls it *D0*)
- - Two control LEDs.
+ - **control LEDs**.
 One LED labeled 'P' is connected to the 3.3V rail to indicate board power and the other LED labeled 'IO47' is connected to GPIO47 which can be used as status LED.
  If solder bridge *DAC_MUTE* is closed [default open] this pin can be used for muting the two audio amplifiers: active when GPIO47 is HIGH or muted when GPIO47 is LOW.
- - USB-C port connected to ESP32-S3 via USB-TTL bridge chip CH340 for serial output and software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
+ - **USB-C** port connected to ESP32-S3 via USB-TTL bridge chip CH340 for serial output and software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
+Also can be used to power the board.
- - Hardware logic for *automatic* software uploads (supported by most Development IDEs) via USB-C port.
+ - **hardware logic** for *automatic* software uploads (supported by most Development IDEs) via USB-C port.
 How this works is explained [here](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/reset_and_software_upload).
- - Two pushbuttons.
+ - **pushbuttons**.
 One is labeled 'R' and resets the ESP32-S3 (shorts EN pin to ground) and the other one is labeled 'B' and shorts GPIO0 to ground when pressed.
 The latter is sometimes needed to force the board into boot mode.
- - Lots of available GPIOs next to the ones already mentioned above.
+ - **lots of available GPIOs** next to the ones already mentioned above.
 They can be used for connecting IR remotes, sensors etc. via *I2C* bus, connecting a TFT display via a second SPI bus *HSPI* and much more.

 Just for information purposes: The ESP32-S3-WROOM-1 module family comprises several [**versions**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/ESP32-S3-WROOM-1(U)_Variants.jpg).
 The **-1** versions come with embedded PCB antenna, the **-1U** versions with IPEX antenna socket instead.
 The extension -Nx(Ry) defines the amount of available FLASH/PSRAM, e.g. -N4 (4MB Flash, no PSRAM), -N8 (8MB Flash, no PSRAM), -N4R2 (4 MB Flash, 2MB PSRAM), -N8R8 (8 MB Flash, 8MB PSRAM) etc.